 It is recognised as good practice to remain up to date with the latest policies, advice and techniques.
-Revalidation encourages Animal Health Paraprofessionals to refresh their knowledge on a regular basis in response to legislation and procedures that are constantly changing.
+Revalidation encourages Animal Health Paraprofessionals and Certifying Officers to refresh their knowledge on a regular basis in response to legislation and procedures that are constantly changing.

 You must complete a short pre-course self-evaluation and will then have unrestricted access to the course materials on Moodle (the learning management system), even when you have completed the course and passed the exam.
 You may access the training in your own time and it does not have to be completed in one go.